jefferson-lam/quartz/content/thoughts/Tokyo Curation.md

 **blue room**
 Japan, 〒150-0002 Tokyo, Shibuya City, Shibuya, 2 Chome−4−10 鈴木ビル 102

 I didn't personally go, but I've heard a lot of great things about their curation.
+Have a look if you're ever in the area.

 **sinot.clothing**
 *54-1, Motoyoyogicho, Shibuya City, Tokyo 151-0062, Japan*